 - How do I increase my payments?

-You're in persistent debt if a bigger chunk of what you paid back on your credit card over the last 18 months went to interest, fees and charges than to paying off what you borrowed.
+You're in 'persistent debt' if a bigger chunk of what you paid back on your credit card over 18 months went to interest, fees and charges than to paying off what you borrowed.